SamuelSchlesinger/anonymous-credit-tokens/README.md

 └──────────┘     └──────────────┘     └─────────────┘
 ```

-### Performance Considerations

-- Credit issuance: Approximately 5-15ms per operation
-- Spending verification: Approximately 10-20ms per operation
-- Nullifier database lookups should be optimized for high throughput
-- See the [Benchmarks](#benchmarks) section for detailed performance metrics

 ## Features

-- **Anonymity**: Clients can spend credits without revealing their identity
+- **Anonymity**: Clients can spend credits without revealing their identity or linking their behavior over time
-- **Unlinkability**: Spending activities cannot be linked to each other
-- **Double-spending prevention**: Each nullifier can only be used once
+- **Double-spending prevention**: Each nullifier can only be used once, meaning every credit token can be spent once
-- **Fiscally sound**: Clients cannot spend more credits than they have
+- **Fiscally sound**: Clients cannot spend more credits than have been issued
 - **Efficient**: Optimized cryptographic operations for web service integration

 ## Server Integration Guide